ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Multicodec

-Multicodec is an identifier, indicating the format of the target content.
-It helps people and software to know how to interpret that content after the content is fetched.
-In IPFS it is backed by an agreed-upon codec table.
+Multicodec is an identifier indicating the format of the target content.
+It helps people and software know how to interpret that content after the content is fetched.
+In IPFS, it is backed by an agreed-upon codec table.
 It is designed for use in binary representations, such as keys or identifiers (i.e [CIDv1](#cid)).
 [More about Multicodec](https://github.com/multiformats/multicodec#readme)

 ### Multihash